Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 that would be tugged into the shorts.
 Without the alpha mask, the t-shirt would clip along the edges behind the jeans shorts.
 You can try it out in the editor as all changes are not persistent, so you will not break anything by playing around.

-The image asset management part on the bottrom of the asset-tab lists 4 image files for the jeans shorts:
+The image asset management part on the bottom of the asset-tab lists 4 image files for the jeans shorts:
 - one for the front view of the jeans shorts
 - one for the back view of the jeans
 - one for the button of the jeans